 Have the opportunity to ask questions about our practice law and rules and learn much more from a former Composite Board president who processed over 7000 LAPC/LPC applications and investigated over 200 complaints against SW, PC, and MFT.
 Participants will work in small groups and learn to think like investigators.
-Prior participants appreciate Eric’s eagerness to share his experience and the non-threatening yet impactful manner in which he greatly simplifies ethics.
-View all continuing education workshop offerings here.
+Prior participants appreciate Eric’s eagerness to share his experience and the non-threatening yet impacting manner in which he greatly simplifies ethics.

 1) Participants will develop investigative skills required to make determinations about ethics violations.

+Who Should Attend?
 Anyone interested in or practicing psychotherapy in the state of Georgia including individuals licensed by the Composite Board and non-licensees who want to know whether they are engaging in unlicensed practice.
 Agency administrators and supervisors interested in learning more about how the state regulates the practice of their employees.
+View Other Workshops.

 Eric Groh LPC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6921.
 Programs that do not qualify for NBCC credit are clearly identified.
 Eric Groh LPC is solely responsible for all aspects of the programs.